Generic Gelfand-Tsetlin Modules of Quantized and Classical Orthogonal Algebras

-Now for part \ref{rat_telesc_prod_odd_ii} we have This follows from \eqref{rat_recursion_even}.
+Now for item (a)(ii) we have This follows from \eqref{rat_recursion_even}.
 The terms with the $-1$ superscript are from the denominator.
-Note the double product at the bottom consists of terms which do not depend on entries from the first $j$ columns in the GT pattern, so this double product is equal to 1 by cancellation.
-For part \ref{rat_telesc_prod_odd_ii}, the third line from the equation is the reciprocal of the following: This follows from \eqref{rat_recursion_even} but replacing $l_{j}'$ with $l_{j}'+1$ and $l_{j}''$ with $l_{j}'$.
+Note that the double product at the bottom consists of terms which do not depend on entries from the first $j$ columns in the GT pattern, so this double product is equal to 1 by cancellation.
+For item (a)(ii), the third line in the equation is the reciprocal of This follows from \eqref{rat_recursion_even} but we replace $l_{j}'$ with $l_{j}'+1$ and $l_{j}''$ with $l_{j}'$.
 (We replace $m_{n-2,j}=l_j''-(p-1-j+1)$ with $m_{n-1,j}=l_j'-(p-j)$.)
-Then for part \ref{rat_telesc_prod_odd_ii} we have
+Then for item (a)(ii) we have